Questions & Answers

 Where does ZeoFill go?
 On top of the turf or below the turf?

 ZeoFill should definitely be placed on top of the turf replacing any other type of infill.
 If you have animals, use as much ZeoFill as possible for best results.
 In some cases, ZeoFill can be used on the bottom of the turf too.
 Click here to see more questions about this subject.
+Note: ZeoFill does not warranty if used under the turf.

 Is ZeoFill a zeolite?
 Why does my installer say all zeolite are the same?